 His office manager was actually a very capable person.

 Looking at what happened, here is what I found out the most important issue was lack of clear and frequent communication, not only with his office manager but also the administrative and clinical staff.
 The provider, who thought that he should “delegate” simply told them what he wanted, and assumed they understood and would get it done.
 He did not consider the implication of the kind of delegation he is doing where he is resigning responsibility and authority to his staff.
 In effect, when things go wrong, the physician gets upset.
 This is what happens when you delegate too much.

 Delegation is not an art; it is a skill that must be learned.

 It is important to know what to delegate, who to delegate, and how much to delegate.
 But behind all this, is the importance of proper guidelines and communication tied to tasks you carefully chose to delegate.
 You also need to clearly communicate expectations and methods of reporting.

 It is amazing how many physician owners do not know the details of their revenue cycle management.
 Providers should know and proper communication on this delegated task will get the provider information relevant to him.

 In summary, Delegation does not mean simply giving orders and handing off tasks and projects with the assumption that you will get the results you desire.

 Ultimately, you are still responsible to ensure and close the communication loop.
-You must establish key performance indicators or metrics for measurement of success.
+You must establish key performance indicators or metrics for the measurement of success.
 Communication is one thing that you cannot delegate.
-Otherwise you will set yourself and others up for a lot of frustration and problems.
+Otherwise, you will set yourself and others up for a lot of frustration and problems.